 It all depends on use case, including amount of wastewater, amount of solid materials hitting the drains, and application.
 For instance, a food processing facility that performs frequent equipment wash-downs process will need to empty its production floor catch basins more frequently than its loading dock catch basins.

 Stainless steel drainage systems, such as the Slot Drain, are corrosion-resistant and compatible with any cleaning product.
 Galvanized steel drainage systems require cleaning products with moderate pH values (neither too acidic or too basic).

-Yes, the drains will come with all the hardware needed.
-The bodies are also pre-assembled.
-Wooden stakes are recommended for adding stability to the drain while pouring concrete, but not provided.
+Yes, slot drains will come with all the hardware needed for installation.
+The drain bodies come pre-assembled, reducing installation time.
+Wooden stakes are recommended for adding stability to the drain while pouring concrete, but these are not provided.